urish/gwt-titanium/README.md

 ## Building gwt-titanium

+In order to build gwt-titanium, first copy gwt-dev.jar and gwt-user.jar from the GWT distribution into the lib directory.
-In order to build gwt-titanium, simply run ant build in the main directory.
+then run ant build in the main directory.
 This will build the GWT module as a jar file named gwt-titanium.jar in the build/ folder.